isakro/shoredate/README.md

 is associated with a shoreline isobase, along which the trajectory of relative sea-level change has been the same.
-To find the local displacement curve, the curves are interpolated to a site location using inverse distance weighting, where the default is to weight the interpolation by the square of the inverse distance between site and isobases.
+To find the local displacement curve, the curves are interpolated to a site location using inverse distance weighting, where the default is to weigh the interpolation by the square of the inverse distance between site and isobases.